marcin-bo/iOS-Programming-Notes/Dispatch Queues/Dispatch Queues.md

     1. [Concurrent Queue Executing Task Synchronously](#example_4)
 1. [References](#references)

-# Dispatch Queues <a name="dispatch_queues"></a>

-- The Main Queue
-- Global Concurrent Queues
-- Custom Queues

 # The Main Queue <a name="dispatch_main_queue"></a>

 - System provided.
-- Serial.
+- **Serial**.
-- Use Main Thread.
+- Use the Main Thread.
 - UI is tied to the Main Thread, UI related operations must be performed on the Main Queue.
+    - Why?
+To ensure thread safety and proper synchronization.
 - Note: Main Queue is bound to Main Thread.
 Main Thread is NOT bound to Main Queue.

 ```swift